Elin-Modding-Resources/Elin.Docs/articles/1_about wiki/contributing.md

 ## Upload the Article

 🥳 Congrats!
 Now you have finished the write up and are satisfied with the result in your local dev site, you can use Git or GitHub desktop application to push the changes onto upstream.
 Once committed, the Wiki will automatically build itself and serve the latest content.

+Should any problem regarding the wiki occur, please reach me @freshcloth on Elona discord or via GitHub.

 **Thank you for being a part of the modding community!**